sabrinaira/sabrinaira/README.md

 **Pronouns**: she/her

 I'm a software developer based in New York. <br>
 I’m passionate about solving technical problems, improving systems, and making technology more accessible.
-Outside of coding, yI enjoy creating art, watching movies, and exploring technology, like learning Linux or writing small shell scripts.
+Outside of coding, I enjoy creating art, watching movies, and exploring technology, like learning Linux or writing small shell scripts.

 <br>